tonybwatson/weather_app/pseudocode.md

     button
         * when clicked, apiCall()

-Variables
-    * variable for each area text must be written - city, temperature (k, c, f), condition, other info
-    * zipInput - text from zipInput input

-load page
+INIT
     html displays

-    user enters zip in input
+    user enters zip in zipInput
         button1 clicked
+            send request to api
         IF request is answered
-            display api info to page matched to ids
-            - concatenate url pieces with zip
+            - replace url interior zipcode with zip
-            - send request to api
-            - change weatherHere
+            - change weatherHere to display: block
             - make error display - none
-            IF tempF > 70
+            - display api info to page matched to ids IF temp > 310 display image4 in otherInfo
+            ELSEIF temp > 297 and < 311
                 display image1 in otherInfo
-            ELSEIF temp F > 50 and < 70
+            ELSE IF temp < 297 and temp > 281
                 display image2 in otherInfo
-            ELSE
+            ELSE IF temp <= 280
                 display image3 in otherInfo
         IF request fails
             display error message
             make weatherHere display - none
+      repeats